Dutch Apple Crumble Pie

 Instructions

-- In a large bowl, mix together the apples, 3/4 cup of white sugar, 2 tablespoons of flour, 1 teaspoon of ground cinnamon, 1/4 teaspoon of salt, 1/8 teaspoon of nutmeg, and 1 tablespoon of lemon juice, and stir well.
+- Combine apples with 3/4 cup white sugar, 2 tablespoons flour, 1 teaspoon cinnamon, 1/4 teaspoon salt, 1/8 teaspoon nutmeg, and 1 tablespoon lemon juice.
+Stir well.

-- Add the apple filling to the bottom crust.Β
+- Spoon the apple filling into the crust.

-- Bake at 400Β° F for 35 to 40 minutes until the filling is bubbly and the crust is brown.Β
+- Bake at 400Β°F for 35 to 40 minutes until the filling is bubbly and the crust is golden brown.

 - Prep Time: 30 minutes